 Learn how BMW became the global empire that it is today with a brief glimpse to its humble beginnings.
 The following snapshot of BMW’s history shows the timeline of a long journey.
 We go as far back as the early 1900s, with the impending WWI in the backdrop.

 Karl Friedrich Rapp founded Rapp-Motorenwerke GmbH, a German company that manufactured aircraft engines.
 He was one of the successful aircraft engine producers at the time.
-With a war looming in the foreground, his factory’s expertise was in high demand so to speak.
+With war looming in the foreground, his factory’s expertise was in high demand.
 Unfortunately, his engines suffered from a design flaw.
 This loophole was wide enough for his competitors to take advantage of and take him out of the competition.

 Three years after this major setback, he got a new contract to manufacture 600 aircraft engines for the Prussian army.
 The contract kept the Rapp-Motorenwerke afloat, but barely so.
 It prevented Rapp’s company from totally sinking to the bottom and bought him some time to recover.

 Bold Baby Steps